 An old-fashioned shopping street at the heart of Nagoya

-Every year in July the place hosts the Tanabata Festival, organized jointly by the merchants and the temples.
-However, this is but the most famous event, with several others held throughout the year.
+Every year in July, the area hosts the Tanabata Star Festival, organized jointly by the merchants and the temple.
+This is but the most famous event, with several others held throughout the year, such as the Paris Festival and the Enjoy Festival, which offers a chance to dance the famous Gujo Dance of Gifu Prefecture in Nagoya.

 SPOT OVERVIEW